 10 minutes and this salad is done.

 Are you like me?
 Hate those 6pm meetings that are catered?
 Few vegetarian options except for chips and other deep fried snacks.
 I have one of those meetings tonight, but thankfully I have it licked.

 Around 4pm I stopped work and made this salad.
 It is Nigel Slater’s originally, but I have adopted it as my own over time.
 I do love his way with vegetables.
 Simple.

 Are you after other Fennel Salads?
-Try Fennel, Potato and Tomato Salad with Garlicky Mayo, Fennel and Apple Salad and Fennel and Fresh Prune Salad.
-We particularly like Fennel on the BBQ.
+Try Fennel Salad with Orange Vinaigrette, Fennel, Potato and Tomato Salad with Garlicky Mayo, Fennel and Apple Salad and Fennel and Fresh Prune Salad.

-You might also like to browse our Fennel recipes and our Salad recipes.
-Browse the Mozzarella recipes here.
-Be inspired by our Mid Spring recipes.
+Browse all of our Fennel recipes and all of our many Salad recipes.
+Explore the Mozzarella recipes here.
+Or be inspired by our collection of Mid Spring recipes.

 Continue reading “Grilled Fennel with Fresh Mozzarella”

 I ran into a lady today from Northern France and we chatted about France and French food.
 I have spent some time living and working in the North East of France, so it was great to chat to such a beautiful lady.